 Frequently Asked Questions

 Workspace Education is not a school.
 Workspace Education is a community of families and professionals who work together to create the most effective individualized learning tracks for children.
-We are a project based education center.
+However we are more than a project based education center.
 Workspace Education is also host to Acton Academy, a stand alone microschool specializing in developing agency, character development and executive functioning skills.
 We have developed Golden Arrow, a traditional classical education model in the humanities and STEM.

 Families join Workspace Education by applying through our admissions process.
 Once a family becomes a member, the family will have access to Workspace Academy and the resources of Workspace Education to build an individualized learning track for each of their children.

 The admissions process includes an application, portfolio review, and an interview.
 We will also provide you with an in-depth tour of Workspace Academy, the state-of-the-art facility our children work in.
 Grades or transcripts are not required.

 Parents will have access to training and support, a resource database, and help from our on-site Dream Director and education experts to customize a learning plan to create engaging, meaningful learning experiences for their children.